 Press Release Distribution

-The AAS emails to approximately 2,500 accredited reporters, editors, and institutional public-information officers (PIOs) press releases and related announcements about astronomy and space science from universities, observatories, government agencies, and scientific societies.
+The AAS emails to more than 2,000 accredited reporters, editors, and institutional public-information officers (PIOs) press releases and related announcements about astronomy and space science from universities, observatories, government agencies, and scientific societies.
 There is no charge for this forwarding service.

 Press releases must come from an authorized press officer or from the director or department chair of the issuing organization.
 That person, or another press officer at the issuing organization, must be included as a contact with name, phone number, and email address.
 The agency or agencies funding the research must be acknowledged in the text or in a note at the end.
 Items are forwarded at the discretion of the AAS Press Officer.

 We distribute press releases on discoveries in the astronomical sciences, major project milestones, major appointments and awards, and widely visible sky phenomena.
 We forward conference announcements only if we think they are germane and if journalists are offered complimentary registration.
 We use a similar approach to announcements about new books, i.e., they must be germane and journalists must be offered a complimentary review copy.